Nikolaus Pevsner: Other postwar work

 As well as The Buildings of England, Pevsner proposed the Pelican History of Art series (which began in 1953), a multi-volume survey on the model of the German Handbuch der Kunstwissenschaft (English: "Handbook of the Science of Art"), which he would himself edit.
 Many individual volumes are regarded as classics.

 In 1946, Pevsner made the first of several broadcasts on the BBC Third Programme, presenting nine talks in all up to 1950, examining painters and European art eras.
 By 1977 he had presented 78 talks for the BBC, including the Reith Lectures in 1955 – a series of six broadcasts, entitled The Englishness of English Art, for which he explored the qualities of art which he regarded as particularly English, and what they said about the English national character.
 His A. W. Mellon lectures in Fine Art at the National Gallery of Art, Washington, D.C., were published in 1976 as A History of Building Types.

 Pevsner was a founding member in 1957 of the Victorian Society, the national charity for the study and protection of Victorian and Edwardian architecture and other arts.
 In 1964 he was invited to become its chairman, and steered it through its formative years, fighting alongside John Betjeman, Hugh Casson and others to save houses, churches, railway stations and other monuments of the Victorian age.
 He served for ten years (1960–70) as a member of the National Advisory Council on Art Education (or Coldstream Committee), campaigning for art history to be a compulsory element in the curriculum of art schools.
 He was elected a Fellow of the British Academy in 1965 and awarded the Gold Medal of the Royal Institute of British Architects in 1967.

 Having assumed British citizenship in 1946, Pevsner was appointed a CBE in 1953 and was knighted in 1969 "for services to art and architecture".
 Pevsner also received an Honorary Doctorate from Heriot-Watt University in 1975.

 Death and legacy

-Pevsner died at home in Wildwood Terrace, Hampstead, London, in August 1983.
-His wife predeceased him by 20 years.
+Pevsner died at his home 2, Wildwood Terrace, in August 1983.
+His wife, Lola, predeceased him by 20 years.

 His memorial service was held at the Church of Christ the King, Bloomsbury, the following December, with the memorial address being given by Alec Clifton-Taylor, a friend of 50 years.
-He is buried in the churchyard of the Church of St Peter, Clyffe Pypard, in Wiltshire, where he and his wife Lola had a cottage.
-His elder son, Dieter, was an editor at Penguin Books and co-founder with Oliver Caldecott of the publishing company Wildwood House in the 1970s.
-His younger son, Tom, was a film producer and director who went on to work on several James Bond films.
+He is buried in the churchyard of the Church of St Peter, Clyffe Pypard, in Wiltshire, where he and Lola had a cottage.
+His younger son, Dieter, was an editor at Penguin Books and co-founder with Oliver Caldecott of the publishing company Wildwood House in the 1970s.
+His elder son, Tom, was a film producer and director who went on to work on several James Bond films.
 Pevsner had many notable students including Phoebe Stanton.

-In 2007, a blue plaque was erected by English Heritage at the house that had been Pevsner's home since 1936.
+In 2007, a blue plaque was erected by English Heritage at Wildwood Terrace, Pevsner's home since 1936.